RepoLaunch: Automating Build and Management of Code Repositories across Languages and Platforms: Experiment

 We then compare Repolaunch against two baselines: SWE-agent \citep{yang2024swe}, a general-purpose SWE agent with only bash and file-editing tools, and repo2run \citep{hu2025llm}, the first repo-build agent prior to our work, limited to Python base images and hard-coded commands (e.g., pip install, pytest).
 Although rule-based build tools exist as described in \textbf{Related Works}, they are excluded due to their limited ability to handle only one specific language and previously benchmarked inferior performance compared to agentic methods \citep{hu2025llm}.

 \textbf{Hyper Parameters.} The Setup Agent is allowed up to 60 steps on Linux and 90 on Windows due to increased complexity.
 The Verify Agent is capped at 20 steps.
 Rebuild, test, and parser generation stages are each limited to 20 steps.
 Each bash command has a 30-minute timeout.
 For comparison, the maximum step of SWE-agent and repo2run is set to 120 due to context and rate limits.
+The default LM to drive the agents is GPT-5-Thinking-Medium.